0x50F14/0x50F14/README.md

-## Hi there 👋
+# ✌ Hi, I'm Alice Sofia!

-> I'm Sofia, a software developer with a few years of experience.
+- I'm a 22 years old self-taught developer from **Rio Grande do Sul, Brazil**.
-I've been immersed in the world of programming since I was 12, and I thrive on the challenge of crafting innovative software that pushes boundaries.
+- I've been immersed in the world of programming since I was 12, and I thrive on the challenge of crafting innovative software that pushes boundaries.

 ## My languages
 - C/C++